Lego Jack Stone

-Lego Jack Stone was a Lego theme that was first introduced in 2001, designed for children aged 4+.
+Lego Jack Stone (stylized as LEGO Jack Stone) is a defunct Lego theme that was first introduced in 2001, designed for children aged 4+.
 It focused on Jack Stone, the main protagonist of the theme.
 It was eventually discontinued by the end of 2002 and replaced with the Lego 4+ theme in 2003.

 Overview

 The Lego Jack Stone product line focused on Jack Stone who appears in various roles such as a policeman, fireman, worker, coast guard and pilot.
 Each of the sets featured a small number of larger pieces, in order to be easy to build.
-The minifigures measured 10cm (2 in) tall and were larger than regular minifigures but with no building required.
+The minifigures measured 5cm (2 in) tall and were larger than regular minifigures but with no building required.
 The toy sets were marketed at children aged 4+.
+The main protagonist of the series is a hero of Lego City named Jack Stone.